Reasons for Jaw Bone Loss & Deterioration Fargo

 Issues such as TMJ problems, normal wear-and-tear, and lack of treatment can also create abnormal physical forces that interfere with the teeth’s ability to grind and chew properly.
 Over time, bone deterioration can occur where the bone is losing stimulation.

 Osteomyelitis is a type of bacterial infection in the bone and bone marrow of the jaw.
 This infection leads to inflammation, which can cause a reduction of blood supply to the bone.
 Treatment for osteomyelitis generally requires antibiotics and the removal of the affected bone.
 A bone graft procedure may be required to restore bone function and growth lost during removal.

 Benign facial tumors, though generally non-threatening, may grow large and require the removal of a portion of the jaw.
 Malignant mouth tumors almost always spread into the jaw, requiring the removal of the affected section of the jaw.
 In both cases, reconstructive bone grafting is usually required to help restore normal function to the jaw.
 Grafting in patients with malignant tumors may be more challenging because treatment of the cancerous tumor generally requires removal of the surrounding soft tissues as well.

-Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw or skull.
+Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw, or skull.
 Drs.
-Preisler, Crago, Chahal, Deatherage, Glosenger, Gray or Gomez may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Crago, Chahal, Deatherage, Gray, Gomez, Bui, Knoll or Miller may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
 Drs.
-Preisler, Crago, Chahal, Deatherage, Glosenger, Gray or Gomez can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Crago, Chahal, Deatherage, Gray, Gomez, Bui, Knoll or Miller can perform a procedure called a “sinus lift” that can treat enlarged sinuses.